Lamb Wraps

 I found that heating in the pan, although giving a nice crispy edge to the meat, and softening it up, still leaves you with slightly dry pieces of meat.

-Cooking it in small batches in the microwave, however, in a sealed BPA free container, with a bit of water added before cooking, gives the effect of steaming the meat and rejuvenated the original tenderness.
+Cooking it in small batches in the microwave, however, in a sealed BPA free container, with a bit of water added before cooking, gives the effect of steaming the meat and rejuvenating the original tenderness.

 I have a Tupperware container that I use to reheat food in the microwave and it works very well.
 It has a light but well-fitting lid that will still release steam if the pressure gets too high, and it is great at returning moisture to slightly dry foods.